 Best ingredients in oil-free moisturizers

-Dimethicone is a type of silicone gel that is regarded by dermatologists as one of the best oil-free moisturizing ingredients for face moisturizers and is a great option for both oily and normal skin types.
+Dimethicone is a type of silicone gel regarded by dermatologists as one of the best oil-free moisturizing ingredients for face moisturizers.
+It is a great option for both oily and normal skin types.
 This compound is known to reduce trans-epidermal water loss without leaving skin greasy.
-Like oil, dimethicone can still function the way that emollient and light occlusives work to seal in moisture to the skin.
-Because it is both non-comedogenic and hypoallergenic, it is an excellent choice for people with sensitive and acne-prone skin (which is why we included it the MDacne Soothing Moisturizer!).
+Like oil, dimethicone can still function how emollient and light occlusives work to seal in moisture to the skin.
+Because it is both non-comedogenic and hypoallergenic, it is an excellent choice for people with sensitive and acne-prone skin (which is why we included the MDacne Soothing Moisturizer!).

 What is the best oil-free moisturizer for people with acne?

 If you have acne or acne-prone skin, it's super important to use an oil-free facial moisturizer to provide sufficient hydration.
 A good oil-free moisturizer will restore the delicate balance of the bacteria on the skin's surface, repair the skin barrier, and help the skin heal faster without worsening the acne condition.

-The best moisturizers for acne-prone skin use a combination of the oil-free humectants and emollients listed above as well as botanical extracts like aloe vera or witch hazel for additional anti-inflammatory and skin-soothing properties.
-Other ingredients, such as antioxidants, can capture and neutralize damaging-free radicals that can help prevent and fade post-acne dark spots.
+The best moisturizers for acne-prone skin use a combination of the oil-free humectants and emollients listed above and botanical extracts like aloe vera or witch hazel for additional anti-inflammatory and skin-soothing properties.
+Other ingredients, such as antioxidants, can capture and neutralize damaging-free radicals that can prevent and fade post-acne dark spots.

-We're biased, but we believe the best oil-free moisturizer for acne-prone skin is this Soothing Moisturizer from MDacne, which uses dimethicone and hyaluronic acid as the essential hydrating ingredients combined with plant-based extracts such as licorice root, aloe vera, green tea, shea butter.
+We're biased, but we believe the best oil-free moisturizer for acne-prone skin is this Soothing Moisturizer from MDacne, which uses dimethicone and hyaluronic acid essential hydrating ingredients combined with plant-based extracts such as licorice root, aloe vera, green tea, shea butter.
 It is designed to work synergistically with topical acne treatments (from MDacne or elsewhere) to provide effective, lightweight hydration.